Skip to main content

 4. Tools reappear immediately (if providers still connected)

-Understanding bundle status helps you know what's available:
+Understanding MCP server status helps you know what's available:

 Meaning: